Shelmith-Kariuki/SKariuki/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Senior Data Analyst based in Nairobi, Kenya.
+<p style="text-align:justify;">I am a Senior Data Analyst based in Nairobi, Kenya.
 I am passionate about training and using data analytics to drive development projects in Africa.

 I previously worked as an assistant lecturer in several universities, in Kenya.
 Working as a lecturer was amazing, though my students hated me, since I was strict, especially during exams.
 It reached a point where I needed to apply my data analysis skills to solve real world problems.
-I was lucky (very lucky, ask me why when we meet) to join Busara Center for Behavioral Economics as a Junior Data Analyst, where in the past two years, I have grown into being a Senior Data Analyst.
+I was lucky (very lucky, ask me why when we meet) to join Busara Center for Behavioral Economics as a Junior Data Analyst, where in the past two years, I have grown into being a Senior Data Analyst.</p>

 I co-organize a community of R users in Nairobi [#NairobiR](https://www.linkedin.com/feed/hashtag/nairobir/) and in Africa [#AfricaR](https://twitter.com/AfricaRUsers).
 One of the missions of my community work is to make sure that we have an increased number of R adopters, in Africa.